You are here:

 Intensive relations between Switzerland and Italy also exist in the cultural sphere.
 Since 1947, Switzerland has maintained the “Istituto Svizzero di Roma” which is dedicated to cultural and scientific exchanges and has a regional office in Milan, the "Centro culturale svizzero".
 The FDFA is participating in joint projects throughout the world as part of the "Settimana della lingua italiana nel mondo" initiated by the Italian foreign ministry.

-In 1957 the Federal Council upgraded the Swiss legation in Rome to an embassy.
+Switzerland and Italy have enjoyed diplomatic relations since the founding of the Italian state in 1861.
 Celebrations to commemorate the 150th anniversary of diplomatic relations between Switzerland and Italy were held in 2011 at the same time as the 150th anniversary of Italy's unification.